Cruises Tom Bolmer has Participated in

 - Seattle into Juan de Fucca

 - Science Support with the LDEO Healy Science Support Group.
 This was a shake down cruise to be sure science systems were operational before the 2007 field season.
-We check that the science systems area working properly and manage many of the science collecting and logging systems.
+We check that the science systems are working properly and manage many of the science collecting and logging systems.

 -

-USCGC HEALY (WAGB 20)
+USCGC Healy (WAGB 20)

-- Nvember 2006
+- November 2006

 - Seattle to Seattle